Second-order properties and central limit theorems for geometric functionals of Boolean models: Positive definiteness

 with a constant $\tilde{c}_0>1$ which depends only on $K_1,\ldots,K_{d+1}$.
 Moreover, for $t\ge t_0>1$ we have

 and thus

-Therefore, if $r<1/(2t_0)$ the proof of the lemma is completed by remarking that the intersections are continuous with respect to translations as long as the intersection has non-empty interior and by using the translation invariance of Lebesgue measure.
-Clearly, this proves the lemma for all $r>0$. \end{proof}
+Therefore, if $r<1/(2t_0)$ the proof of the lemma is completed by remarking that the intersections are continuous with respect to translations as long as the intersection has nonempty interior and by using the translation invariance of Lebesgue measure.
+Clearly, this proves the lemma for all $r>0$. \end{pf}

-\begin{remark} {\rm So far we established the positive definiteness of the asymptotic covariance matrix of $d+1$ functionals $\psi_k$, $k\in\{0,\ldots,d\}$, where $\psi_k$ was assumed to be homogeneous of degree $k$.
-The choice of $d+1$ functionals of the given degrees of homogeneity is motivated by the example of the intrinsic volumes.
-However, it should be noted that the preceding argument immediately extends to any finite number of functionals $\psi_1,\ldots,\psi_m$ having different non-negative degrees of homogeneity $k_1,\ldots,k_m$ and satisfying a lower bound corresponding to \eqref{eq0}, that is, $|\psi_i(K)|\ge \tilde{\beta}(\psi_i)\, r(K)^{k_i}$ for all $K\in\cK^d$. } \end{remark}